North-West Care Leavers Service

 Floating Support with Accommodation

 This service provides semi-independent accommodation in the community with visiting support.
-It is suitable for young people who have the skills needed to live independently with support and do not necessarily need staff on site 24 hours a day.
+It is suitable for young people who have the skills needed to live independently with support and do not necessarily need colleagues on site 24 hours a day.

 Stepping Stone Projects provides fully furnished dispersed accommodation with an enhanced landlord service that includes responsibility for arranging all repairs.
 Properties are sourced in consultation with the young person and their Social Worker in the areas of their choice.
-Our staff provide support to enable the clients to maintain their tenancies and also focus on teaching them the skills needed to manage their own tenancy when the support we provide ceases.
+Our colleagues provide support to enable the customers to maintain their tenancies and also focus on teaching them the skills needed to manage their own tenancy when the support we provide ceases.

 Floating support is provided to support young people who already have accommodation or are in the process of moving into a property.
 The service supports young people to further develop their independent living skills and to sustain their tenancies.